27abdullah/fight-score-live/README.md

-ADD - small time window in which a user can send in the score (10s)

-npx prisma migrate dev --name fight npx prisma generate
+# Fight Score Live
+## WORK IN PROGRESS
+Fight Score Live is a platform where fight fans can score fights (boxing, mma, kickboxing, etc) live and see round-by-round aggregated statistics of how other users are scoring the fight.

 # Start up
+docker-compose up
 npm run dev
-docker-compose up
 npx prisma studio